OpenTechFund/bypass-otf_proxy/README.md

 ## Mode

-Daemon mode is for things like cron jobs -
+Daemon mode is for things like cron jobs - it suppresses output.

 ## Notes